rpav/cl-autowrap/README.md

 The second, `:exclude-definitions`, excludes specific definitions.
 These may be conflicting or unnecessary.
-For instance, SDL2 includes a number of functions ending in `_inline` and some functions which use stdargs, all of which are unnecessary (or unsuable).
+For instance, SDL2 includes a number of functions ending in `_inline` and some functions which use stdargs, all of which are unnecessary (or unusable).

 Both of these use `cl-ppcre` regular expressions to match, thus you have a great deal of flexibility with a few strings.